AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

 ---
 title: Usage
-description: Learn how to use the [!DNL Quality Patches Tool]
+description: Learn how to use the [!DNL Quality Patches Tool].
 ---
 # Usage